xz0127/tp/docs/UserGuide.md

 Patients and appointments data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Archiving data files `[coming in v2.0]`
+### Archiving data files

-Upon starting up the app, past appointments will be automatically archived and saved into separate files.
-The data files are organised by months for future references.
+Upon starting up the app, past appointments will be automatically archived according to their months and saved into separate files.
+The files are saved in Comma Seperated Values (CSV) format and can be opened as an Excel file.

 --------------------------------------------------------------------------------------------------------------------